 How we are maintaining Service during the Coronavirus

-Aside from usual business hours in reality you will likely find our emails often monitored during evenings and weekends, including Public Holidays.
-You will often find us happy and able to respond outside traditional business hours reflecting the often emergency or urgent nature of our services.
+Aside from usual business hours in reality you will find our emails are often monitored during evenings and weekends, including Public Holidays.
+We often respond outside traditional business hours reflecting the often emergency or urgent nature of our services.

 We hope the above is useful but if you have any queries please contact us or any member of our team who will be happy to help.
-We hope you all stay safe.

-Jonathan, Alex and the Helix Law team.
+The Helix Law team.